Skip to main content

 Release January 25, 2019

 As massive Kingdom Hearts fans, it was once very difficult to recommend the series when so many important entries were scattered across platforms.
-Now, not only are they all in convenient bundles, plus remastered and include each game’s Final Mix content, but all of them are included on PlayStation Plus Extra.
+Now, not only are they all in convenient bundles, plus remastered and include each game’s Final Mix content, but all are included on PlayStation Plus Extra.
 That makes it the easiest it has ever been to go through this epic crossover series from start to finish (at least until Kingdom Hearts 4 comes out).

 KINGDOM HEARTS III – E3 2018 Frozen Trailer